Brookfield Property Partners L.P. (NASDAQ:BPYPO) to Issue Quarterly Dividend of $0.40

 Brookfield Property Partners L.P.
-(NASDAQ:BPYPO – Get Free Report) declared a quarterly dividend on Monday, July 28th, NASDAQ Dividends reports.
+(NASDAQ:BPYPO – Get Free Report) announced a quarterly dividend on Monday, July 28th, NASDAQ Dividends reports.
 Investors of record on Tuesday, September 2nd will be paid a dividend of 0.3984 per share on Monday, September 29th.
-This represents a c) dividend on an annualized basis and a yield of 10.6%.
+This represents a c) annualized dividend and a yield of 10.6%.
 The ex-dividend date of this dividend is Tuesday, September 2nd.

 Brookfield Property Partners Company Profile